Select Page

 Utilizing Submittable Portal for all grantees, the ARPA Team has been successfully monitoring contractual agreements, performance award updates, and reporting for invoices remitted from subrecipients.

-Continued grant management education, joint City/County meetings, and information gathering have led to a clean internal audit and $7.7M remitted of $19M.
+Continued grant management education, joint City/County meetings, and information gathering have led to a clean internal audit.

 The ARPA Team looks forward to continuing to monitor performance and track project progress.